grbfacet/facet/relativity-tutorial.md

 <span class="eq">m<sub>e</sub> = 9.1 x 10<sup>-31</sup> kg.</span>

-The powers of ten involved in these numbers show the vast difference between the scale of ordinary human level phenomena and sub-atomic particles and it will just get stranger as we continue.
+The powers of ten involved in these numbers show the vast difference between the scale of ordinary human level phenomena and sub-atomic particles.
 Plugging in these two factors and doing some arithmetic we get

 <span class="eq">v = ( 2 x 42 GeV / 9.1 x 10<sup>-31</sup> kg )<sup>1/2</sup> ,</span>